newrelic/rpm_contrib/README.md

 ### MongoDB

+The MongoMapper object mapper is the only currently supported mapper for RPM visibility using this gem.
+Feel free to add others and let us know.

-No special configuration required for MongoDB visibility.
+No special configuration required.
 You can disable it by setting `disable_mongodb` to true in the newrelic.yml file.

 ### Resque